Irish higher education: mind the funding gap

 The problem for Ireland is that very few people are making this point explicitly (although there are some exceptions, including Dick Ahlstrom’s recent piece in the Irish Times).
 Does anyone know, or say, how much funding a student must attract for that student to be able to receive a quality education?
 In England Oxford University suggested to the Browne review that it was £16,000.
 Perhaps more realistically, an American study recently argued that the minimum quality threshold lay at $15,000 per student – roughly €11,500.
 Ireland’s funding is now very far below that.

 Ireland is facing a crisis on a number of fronts, but right now the asset stripping of higher education is creating an additional problem that may make an economic recovery both less likely and much less sustainable.
 And most alarming of all is that all this is happening with very little public noise, perhaps in part because the system has been distracted by a very doubtful new framework of restructuring.
-If I were still working in Ireland, I would be very afraid.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+If I were still working in Ireland, I would be very afraid.higher education comment below, or link to this permanent URL from your own site.